Alan Wormington Memorial Camp for Young Birders and Naturalists

 Angela Skevington is a teacher and certified Outdoor Education teacher.
 Angela has canoed all over Canada including the far North and is an avid naturalist.

-Jeff Skevington is a Research Scientist and the Head of Diptera (flies) at the Canadian National Collection of Insects in Ottawa.
+Jeff Skevington is a Research Scientist and the former Head of Diptera (flies) at the Canadian National Collection of Insects in Ottawa.
 Jeff spent six seasons as a Park Naturalist at Algonquin and is an expert on all facets of natural history.
 He regularly leads tours for Ontario Field Naturalists.

 Accomodations